Employee Retention Strategies needed in your Start-up

 Top management is not easy to access in organizations.
 Most of the time people have bitterness against the company management and they don’t have an idea to raise it.
 Many of them don’t even discuss those issues in the exit discussion also.

 Many a time, employees want to share their view/idea direct to top management, to get recognised.
 But they can’t do that due to the filtration of middle management.

 Now, this is something every organization should think of.
 They need to create an open-door policy and definitely not just on paper.
 Nowadays, it’s easy to create online forums/query points to allow your employees, shout their hearts out.
 Also, you need to address those concerns and take suitable actions to avoid dissatisfaction among your employees.

 Every person has his own pace to learn and perform.
-Some are slow but steady, and some might prove to be a fast-paced runner.
-Some take a lot of time still lack in delivering quantity but outrun everyone in quality work, however, there are few who can deliver work in bulk but withcompromised quality.
+Some are slow but steady, and some might prove to be fast-paced runners.
+Some take a lot of time still lack in delivering quantity but outrun everyone in quality work, however, there are few who can deliver work in bulk but with compromised quality.

 ESOPs for Early Employees

 Retention of early & great employees can be planned by offering them ownership of your company.
 Employee ownership can be offered in multiple ways.
 They are provided to buy stocks of the company directly, many times offered as a bonus which can be received through stock options, or can be gained through a profit-sharing plan.